dogecoin/dogecoin/contrib/snap/README.md

-# Dogecoin Snap Packaging
+# ScrapCoin Snap Packaging

-Commands for building and uploading a Dogecoin Core Snap to the Snap Store.
+Commands for building and uploading a ScrapCoin Core Snap to the Snap Store.
 Anyone on amd64 (x86_64), arm64 (aarch64), or i386 (i686) should be able to build it themselves with these instructions.
-This would pull the official Dogecoin binaries from the releases page, verify them, and install them on a user's machine.
+This would pull the official ScrapCoin binaries from the releases page, verify them, and install them on a user's machine.

 ## Building Locally
 ```